Land Rover

 1996 Land Rover Rangerover 4.0 SE Auto

 CarHunch analysed 162 real MOT records for the 1996 Land Rover Rangerover 4.0 SE Auto.
-This breakdown of actual test outcomes — pass rates, defect profiles, mileage data — isn't published anywhere else.
+Real test outcomes — pass rates, defect profiles, mileage data — from verified DVLA records.
+Updated as new MOTs are recorded.

 0.6%